Things to do on Whidbey Island

 Here you'll find an abundance of art galleries, antique stores, unique Boutiques, a performing arts center, a movie theater, several wineries and glass blowering studio.

-Langley has a variety of outstanding restaurants.
+Langley also has a variety of outstanding restaurants.
 Let us make reservations for you.

 Some of the special events you wont want to miss are the Christmas Tour in December, Mystery Weekend in February, Jazz Festival in June, the Choochokam art festival in July, the Island County Fair in August and Djangofest at the end of September.
 The Farmers Market is a must on weekends.